youzaina001/youzaina001/README.md

 # Welcome to My GitHub Portfolio 👋

 Hi there!
 I'm **Yassine Ouzaina** 👨‍💻, and welcome to my GitHub page!
-Here, I showcase my projects and contributions in **AI**, **data science**, and **financial data processing** 📊.
+Here, I showcase my projects and contributions in **AI**, **data science**, and **data processing** 📊.
 I specialize in transforming data into actionable insights and building intelligent systems for real-world applications 🚀.
 Explore my repositories and feel free to connect!

 ---